The COVID-19 pandemic put hygiene on center stage, and many of us have a new awareness of the need to keep fresh produce clean and safe.

 2. Mixing cleaning chemicals

-Household chemicals can make effective cleaning agents, but some are especially dangerous when combined, as you’ll learn in “Never Mix These 4 Combinations of Cleaners.”
+Household chemicals can make effective cleaning agents, but some are especially dangerous when combined, as you’ll learn in “Never Use These Cleaning Products Together.”

-Case in point: Last year the CDC reported the case of a woman who, believing it important to clean fruits and vegetables to avoid coronavirus, soaked produce at home in a mixture of bleach, vinegar and hot water.
+Case in point: In 2020, the CDC reported the case of a woman who, believing it important to clean fruits and vegetables to avoid COVID-19, soaked produce at home in a mixture of bleach, vinegar and hot water.
 But mixing chlorine bleach with an acid like vinegar can create dangerous chlorine gas.

 The woman called 911 after suffering problems breathing, coughing and wheezing.
 She was taken to emergency care by ambulance and treated for mild hypoxemia (inadequate oxygen levels) before being released.
 Read the full story in “Poison Center Calls Spike as COVID-19 Spreads: Are You Safe?”